catsbyy/Blackjack/README.md

 > My first program added to GitHub (with difficulty).

-> This blackjack is not perfect, but it can be played.
+> This blackjack is not perfect, but you can play it.
 1. Deal cards
 2. Ability to take more cards
 3. Demonstration of victory or defeat